 Fall is an ideal time to hit up the kino.
-Not only is the weather perfect for film-gazing, but there are also a smattering of quality, English-friendly film festivals at this time of year in Prague.
+Not only is the weather perfect for film-gazing, but there are also a fair number of quality, English-friendly film festivals at this time of year in Prague and beyond.

 Since 2003 Bollywood Film Festival has left Prague moviegoers with a lasting impression of all things India.
 If you’ve never experienced a Bollywood musical in a movie theater, you haven’t lived yet.
 The audience experiences every first kiss with communal sighs and claps along to the music when the hero wins the girl.
 It’s really an interactive and often times emotional Indian roller coaster.